What Is the Benefit of Filing a Workplace Injury Lawsuit?

 - Faulty equipment or a negligent coworker caused your injuries.

-- Any third parties may be held liable.
+- Any third party may be held liable.

 Then we take a multi-pronged approach to address the case thoroughly.